 Last July I posted Thinking About Supplements – 2012 Edition.
 Although I still fancy myself as someone who is mostly anti-supplements, the evidence suggests otherwise.
 I do take supplements daily, but what I take changes over time.
 Someday I fully expect we will have gadgets that alert us to every nutrient deficiency in real time, but in the meantime we guess.
 I could spend hundreds of dollars on tests to get snapshots, but I’d rather direct that money on a nutrient-dense and diverse diet and then self-monitor as best as I can.

-The 2012 posts explains why I don’t like fish oil, multi-vitamins or whey protein powder.
+The 2012 post explains why I don’t like fish oil, multi-vitamins, or whey protein powder.
 Those views have not changed.